pstadler/metrics.sh/README.md

 ### Requirements

 metrics.sh has been tested on Ubuntu and Mac OS X but is supposed to run on most *NIX-line operating systems.
-Some of the provided metrics require [procfs](http://en.wikipedia.org/wiki/Procfs) to be available (check with `[ -d /proc ] && echo available || echo not available`).
+Some of the provided metrics require [procfs](http://en.wikipedia.org/wiki/Procfs) to be available.

 ## Metrics